|Don't speak English? Click here to translate the video tutorial into your language using YouTube's translation.||Create a New Account | Sign In|

 This is basically a NETWORK-BASED NONLINEAR VIDEO application, so in order to use the best features (such as jumping around in the video or looping) you'll need to have a fast broadband connection to avoid strange behavior and delays while scrubbing due to internet network latency.
 The nonlinear access in YouTube should give acceptable results for most people.
 If you have a slower connection, just pause the video and wait a little while for it to download, then just work on that portion of the video that has buffered.

 This free online tool enables anybody to add captions to videos.
 The player is a modified version of the open-source JWPlayer, with a Plug-in that works with the modified player.
-It can export captions in the YouTube format so you can take advantage of Google's machine-translation service to make your videos much more understandable to people who speak different languages or who are deaf.
+It can export captions in the YouTube format so you can take advantage of Google's machine-translation service to make your videos much more understandable to people who speak different languages or who are hearing impaired.
 The world is a big place, and there's a lot we need to learn about each others' media and cultures.
 I recently added support for Unicode, as long as the user has a Unicode font installed on their system.
 At the moment, this supports left-to-right languages, but it doesn't yet support caption creation in right-to-left languages.
 That will come later.

 Good luck with your captioning.
 Have fun with it, and know that you're going to reach a whole new appreciative audience now that your video has captions.